TNAHOM/Foundation-BETA/README.md

-# Computer Vision Exam Evaluation System
+# Student Management System

   ## Overview
-  - This project is a computer vision-based system designed to automate the evaluation of exam sheet papers.
-By utilizing a camera, the system captures the exam sheets, processes the data, and automatically sends the results to students via email.
-It supports multiple types of questions, including multiple-choice, matching, true-false, and fill-in-the-blank, making it a versatile tool for educational institutions.
+  - The Student Management System is a web-based platform designed to streamline the management of student exam results and facilitate communication between students and teachers.
+The system provides a user-friendly interface where students can view their exam results, and engage in direct communication with their teachers for feedback or casual discussions.
+This system aims to enhance the educational experience by promoting transparency and accessibility.

+  ## Tech Stack
+  - Frontend: Next.js for building a responsive and interactive user interface.
+  - Backend: Django (Python) for handling server-side logic, API requests, and managing data.
+  - Database: PostgreSQL for storing student information, exam results, and chat logs.
+  - Authentication: Firebase Authentication for managing user login and secure access.

   ## Features
-  - Automated Exam Evaluation: The system can accurately assess multiple types of questions, ensuring a fair and consistent grading process.
-  - Computer Vision Integration: Uses advanced computer vision techniques to interpret the answers marked on physical exam sheets.
-  - Email Notifications: Once the exam is evaluated, the results are automatically sent to the respective students via email.
-  - Multiple Question Types: The project supports the evaluation of multiple-choice, matching, true-false, and fill-in-the-blank questions.

-  ## Tech Stack
-  - Backend: Flask (Python), Azure vision
-  - Database: PostgreSQL for storing student data and exam results.
-  - Deploment: Railway
-  - Frontend: HTML, CSS and JS
-  - Computer Vision: OpenCV (Python) for processing images and interpreting exam sheets.
+  - Exam Results Management: Students can view their exam results in a detailed and organized manner.
+  - Teacher-Student Communication: Enables students to chat with their teachers, asking questions or seeking clarification on exam results.
+  - Secure Authentication: Only authorized users can access the system, ensuring privacy and security.
+  - User-Friendly Interface: Designed with simplicity in mind, making it easy for both students and teachers to navigate the platform.